Ukraine's coal mines turn to women to solve wartime staff shortages

 Her beloved older brother worked in the same mine.
 He joined the army two weeks after the start of the full-scale invasion, Krystyna said, adding that she worries greatly about him.

 Ukraine's coal industry, once one of the largest in Europe, has suffered decades of decline since the collapse of the Soviet Union.
-The centrally-managed internal market which it supplied suddenly ceased to exist.
+The centrally managed internal market that it supplied suddenly ceased to exist.

 Russia-backed militias in eastern Ukraine took over many coal-rich regions in 2014.
 After the 2022 invasion, Russia occupied even more mines.